 Maybe you're considering opening a home care business because you truly care about helping seniors.
 Or maybe you're considering it because you want to secure your financial future.
 It's no secret that the health care industry is booming as the senior population grows every day.
-In fact, one estimate shows that the percentage of the population aged 65 years and older will make up 17% of Americans by 2020.

 Here are some of the common staffing issues:

 - Failure to show up for interviews without a call

 - Calling in sick or for another reason at the last minute